 The following "mini-tutorial" will demonstrate adding a button object to a worksheet, associating a short LabTalk script with the button, then using the button to execute the script and perform a basic statistical calculation while writing the results to the worksheet.

 - Run Origin and start a new project by clicking the New Project button on the Standard toolbar.

-- Click File: Import: Single ASCII and browse to the file \Samples\Graphing\Box Chart.dat.
+- Click Data: Import from File: Single ASCII and browse to the file \Samples\Graphing\Box Chart.dat.
 Select the file and click Open.
 The file is imported into the active worksheet window.

 - With the worksheet window active, click Format: Worksheet.
 In the Worksheet Properties dialog, click the Size tab and set Gap from Top to 25, then click OK.
 A gap is added to worksheet window.

 - Click the Text Tool on the Tools toolbar.
 Click inside the gap that you just added and type "Add Mean Label Row" into the text object.
 Click outside the text object to exit edit mode.

 - Right-click on the text label and select Properties....
 Choose Programming Control tab, set Script Run After to Button Up.
 Copy and paste the following script into the text box:

 for (int ii = 2; ii <= wks.ncols; ii++)